minimit/xtend-sylius/README.md

 Eslint
 ------------

-To use eslint theme's settings install, running on the root folder:
+To use eslint theme's settings, running on the root folder:

 ```
 npm install --save-dev eslint eslint-config-prettier eslint-plugin-prettier prettier-eslint